 One of their key ingredients is jojoba oil, and if you’re like me and hate when labels peel after they get wet — these guys actually use silkscreen — so there’s nothing that can peel off over time…ironic that it does the same thing for your skin.

-Best For Cracked Hands: Jack Black Industrial Strength Hand Healer
+Best For Cracked Hands & Fingers: Jack Black Industrial Strength Hand Healer

 Loaded with vitamins A and E, Jack Black Industrial Strength Hand Healer was recommended by professional barber, Vicky Pena at Boardroom Salon for Men.
 It’s reasonably priced, repairs hands like nobody’s business, and smells fresh.